 The Check Submission process must verify that the quality of the data meets the requirements of the Archive.
 It should also ensure that it meets the requirements of the outside committee if one is used.
 The Check Submission must verify that there is adequate Representation Information and PDI to ensure that the Content Information is understandable and independently usable to the Designated Community.
 The formality of the review will vary depending on internal Archive policies.
 The Check Submission process may determine that some portions of the SIP are not appropriate for inclusion in the Archive and must be resubmitted or excluded.
 An audit submission report is provided to Ingest.
 After the Check Submission process is completed, any liens, i.e. lists of required corrections or other issues that need to be resolved, are reported to the Producer, who will then resubmit the SIP to Ingest or appeal the decision to Administration.
 In the case of producing a new version of an AIP this function checks that the Preservation Objectives have been met.
 This could include checking usability and checking evidence for Authenticity such as ensuring maintenance of Transformational Information Properties (see 5.2).
 After the Check Submission process is completed, a final ingest report is prepared and provided to the Producer and to Negotiate Submission Agreement.
 Audit methods potentially include sampling, periodic review, and peer review.
 A check submission report is provided to Ingest.

 The Activate Requests function maintains a record of event-driven requests and periodically compares it to the contents of the Archive to determine if all needed data is available.
 If needed data is available, this function generates a dissemination request that is sent to Access.
 For example, this function can generate orders on a periodic basis.
-The length of the period was originally defined by the Consumer in a request.
+The length of the period was originally defined by the Consumer in an Order Agreement.
 Another example of a trigger is the occurrence of an event (e.g., a database update).

 The Customer Service function will create, maintain and delete Consumer accounts.
 It will collect billing information from Access and will send bills and collect payment from Consumers for the utilization of Archive system resources.
 It will respond to general information requests.
 This function will also collect and respond to feedback on Access services and products.
 Customer Service will summarize these comments and make them available.
 A Consumer may generate a Special Request which Customer Service sends to Access.
 Special Request types are not detailed.